-I honestly love these little pieces–they’re such a quick makeover and can be used in so many different spaces in your home!
 This one I found recently at a local flea market.
 The wood was kinda orangey colored, so I thought a few coats of milk paint would really freshen it.
 I really like using milk paint on these types of pieces.
 I think the naturally worn look of milk paint complements the age of the piece well and also still shows off that beautiful wood grain.
 I think I’ve painted 7 or 8 washstands in milk paint now!
 If you want to take a look at a few of the others, I’ve linked them at the end of this post 🙂

 - Miss Mustard Seed’s Milk Paint in Trophy

 - Flat paint brush

 - 220 grit sandpaper

 - Plastic cup and stir stick (to mix up your milk paint)